kalu-o/mLEARn/README.md

 </h2>

 # mLEARn
 An Implementation of Mutli-layer Perceptron in C++.
+The aim of mLEARn is to provide a simple and extendable machine learning platform for students in courses involving C++ and machine learning.
 ## Table of Contents
 1. [Features](#1-features)
 2. [Building from Source](#2-building-from-source)